MultiEgg/plugin/readme.md

 First of thank you so much for purchasing MultiEgg Premium!
 Hope you enjoy this BETA addon.
 This is a simple install as most of it you just have to upload to your /var/www/pterodactyl directory.
 If you need any support contact us at our discord server: https://discord.gg/z4ZFaXUZMa

+NOTE:
+You will be able to install this wiithout a licnese, but if you remove the license checker from the plugin, our api will slap your panel (Destroy) straight across the face.
+YOU HAVE BEEN WARNED.

 1. In routes/admin.php